Chart Color Schemes

 Buloke ranks among the oldest 10% of areas nationwide

-The median age in Buloke is 52 years, which is significantly higher than Rest of Vic.'s average of 43 years and also notably above the national norm of 38 years.
-The 55-64 age cohort is over-represented in Buloke at 17.4%, compared to Rest of Vic.'s average, while the 35-44 year-olds are under-represented at 8.5%.
-This concentration of the 55-64 age group is well above the national average of 11.2%.
-Between 2021 and present, the 75 to 84 age group has increased from 8.8% to 9.5% of Buloke's population, while the 45 to 54 cohort has declined from 13.1% to 11.2%.
+The median age in Buloke is 52 years, significantly higher than Rest of Vic.'s average of 43 years and well above the national norm of 38 years.
+The 55-64 cohort is notably over-represented in Buloke at 17.4%, compared to Rest of Vic.'s average, while the 35-44 year-olds are under-represented at 8.5%.
+This concentration of the 55-64 age group is higher than the national average of 11.2%.
+Between 2021 and present, the 75 to 84 age group has increased from 8.8% to 9.5% of Buloke's population.
+Conversely, the 45 to 54 cohort has declined from 13.1% to 11.2%.
 By 2041, projections indicate substantial demographic changes for Buloke.
-The 35 to 44 age cohort is expected to grow by 31%, adding 160 residents to reach a total of 673.
-Conversely, population declines are projected for the 55 to 64 and 15 to 24 age cohorts.
+The strongest growth is projected for the 35 to 44 age group, with a 31% increase adding 160 residents to reach 673.
+In contrast, population declines are projected for the 55 to 64 and 15 to 24 age groups.